robbert-vdh/yabridge/README.md

   priorities.
 Note that on Arch and Manjaro this does not necessarily require a realtime kernel as they include the `PREEMPT` patch set in their regular kernels.
-You can verify that this is workign correctly by running `chrt -f 10 whoami`, which should print your username.
+You can verify that this is workign correctly by running `chrt -f 10 date`, which should print the current date and time.
+You can also try enabling the `threadirqs` kernel parameter which can in some situations help with xruns.

 - The other even more important thing you can do is to use a build of Wine with Proton's fsync patches.
 This can improve performance significantly, especially